Skip to content

 Symptoms

-• AI requests bypass the proxy entirely
+• AI requests bypass Bleep entirely

 • Dashboard shows no requests to ChatGPT, Claude, etc.